Govindrm7/Govindrm7/README.md

 ### 🚀 About Me

 - 💻 Passionate about crafting web & mobile apps using modern technologies
-- 📊 Deeply interested in data science and automation
+- 📊 Deeply interested in data science and automation and optimization
-- 🌱 Currently learning cloud architecture and scaling microservices
+- 🌱 Currently working on the cloud architecture and scaling microservices and LLM and ML
-- 📫 Reach me at: **govind.m.dev@gmail.com**

 ---